DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 policy](callout/target/apigee-callout-awsv4sig-20210225.jar) to your
 apiproxy/resources/java directory.
 If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .

+## Bugs

+1. The tests work only on older test vectors provided by AWS.
+   There are no end-to-end tests  that actually connect with an AWS endpoint.

+2. There is no example proxy bundle

 ## Author